onreal/up-cache/README.md

 But also you can create your own advanced elegant solution by implementing `IUpCacheRules` interface.
 There are only 3 methods, for more info, check how our rules are implemented.

-> Please note, this plugin is aggressive,
-> this means that you shouldn't activate in on a production environment without being sure,
-> but in case you did it and everything broke, then just deactivate.

 Installation
 ------------